microsoft/pxt-arcade/docs/courses/csintro.md

 ### ~hint

 This course is currently in beta - this means that it is likely to have bugs and changes made fairly regularly.
-If you see anything that doesn't seem quite right, or have any suggestions, please file an issue on [github](github.com/microsoft/pxt-arcade).
+If you see anything that doesn't seem quite right, or if you have any suggestions, please file an issue on [github](github.com/microsoft/pxt-arcade).

-###
+### ~

 ```codecard
 [{